 Bay of Islands Coastal Park

-This park is most famous for the 12 Apostles, but it’s also home to many other amazing spots, including The Grotto, London Bridge, The Arch, Loch Ard Gorge and Gibsons Steps.
-I would honestly recommend visiting them all.
+This park is most famous for the 12 Apostles, but it’s also home to many other amazing spots, including The Grotto, London Bridge, The Arch, Loch Ard Gorge and Gibson Steps.
+I would honestly recommend visiting them ALL.
 They’re all impressive for different reasons, and the walking time is minimal.

-We finally got a decent sunset at 12 Apostles and capitalized by photographing at both 12 Apostles and Gibsons Steps during sunset, then rushed to Loch Ard Gorge to get some shots during blue hour.
-We couldn’t have been happier with our decision to come back and try again!
+We finally got a decent sunset at 12 Apostles and capitalised by photographing at both 12 Apostles and Gibson Steps during sunset, then headed to Loch Ard Gorge to get some shots during ‘blue hour’.
+We couldn’t have been happier with our decision to come back and try again.

 Sunrise at the 12 Apostles

-It wasn’t the most impressive sunrise and it was FREEZING, but there’s something so magical about watching the sunrise in such an iconic place.
-Definitely make the effort to get up early for sunrise here.
+There’s something so magical about watching the sunrise in such an iconic place.
+Definitely make the effort to get up early for sunrise here, just make sure you rug up!
 We’d had horses, koalas, whales, waterfalls, lighthouses, and so many sunrises and sunsets, but the Great Ocean Road just felt incomplete until watching the sun rise and set at Victoria’s most iconic spot.

-We took the coastal route back to Melbourne, despite it being longer, because it’s just so much prettier.
-We stopped several times along the way to snap some photos and got our final sunset at Airey’s Inlet.
+We took the coastal route back to Melbourne, despite it being longer, because it’s just so pretty.
+We stopped several times along the way to snap some photos and got our final sunset at Aireys Inlet.

-We finally arrived back in Melbourne around 7pm, exhausted after such a full itinerary, but bursting with excitement after such an amazing trip.
+We finally arrived back in Melbourne around 7pm, exhausted after such a full itinerary, but bursting with excitement and feeling fully rejuvenated after such an amazing, memorable trip.